areaDetector/areaDetector/INSTALL_GUIDE.md

 ### Edit RELEASE_PRODS.local
 See the notes for RELEASE_LIBS.local above.

-The definitions for AUTOSAVE, BUSY, CALC, and SSCAN, and  must be specified.
+The definitions for AUTOSAVE, BUSY, CALC, and SSCAN must be specified.
 If the CALC module is built with SNCSEQ support then SNCSEQ must also be specified.
 If DEVIOCSTATS or ALIVE are defined in RELEASE_PRODS.local then IOC applications will be built with these modules as well.

+If WITH_PVA=YES is defined in CONFIG_SITE.local and EPICS_BASE version is prior to 7.0 then PVA must define the location of the EPICS PVA (formerly EPICS V4) libraries.
+Beginning with EPICS base 7.0 the PVA files are in EPICS base and PVA should not be defined.

 If using Debian packages then the following must be done:
   - SUPPORT should be defined to be the root location of any modules which should **not** come from the Debian package.